MIT Sloan Sports Analytics Conference continues to make strides in data acceptance - WTOP News

 “I’ve just always been beyond impressed with her in both her strategic thinking and her ability to make an impact in so many parts of the business,” Rubin said.
 “It’s hard to start these things.
 I go there out of a respect for her because she puts such a special group of people together.”

-MIT Sloan students help plan and run the conference — Rubin was among the business leaders who used Sloan as a networking and recruiting event.
+MIT Sloan students help plan and run the conference — Rubin was among the business leaders who used it as a networking and recruiting event.

 “We didn’t conceive it would become this,” Gelman said.